inflect-framework/inflect-framework.github.io/docs/background.md

 A lightweight solution tailored specifically to stateless message transformations could offer necessary functionality with potentially lower overall resource requirements compared to more comprehensive frameworks.
 By focusing on essential features for simple transformations, such a framework could provide efficient resource utilization for specific use cases.
 This approach may be particularly beneficial in scenarios where processing needs are straightforward and the full feature set of larger frameworks isn't required.

-These requirements guided us to develop a specialized stream processing framework that addresses the unique challenges of message transformation for the purpose of microservice decoupling.
+These requirements guided us to develop a specialized stream processing framework that addresses the unique challenges of stateless transformations on Kafka events.
 In the following sections, we'll present our solution before delving into the technical details of its implementation, discussing the trade-offs we encountered and the solutions we devised to meet these requirements.